 5. Bear Komplex 3 Hole Hand Grips – Best Gloves to Prevent Calluses

 As their name suggests, these are not technically gloves.
 These CrossFit wraps only cover the palm region and do not cover any part of the fingers or thumb.
 The wraps are available in three basic sizes.
-As for color choices, you get a basic all black variant, as well as black with color trim on the wrist strap area.
+As for color choices, you get a basic all-black variant, as well as black with color trim on the wrist strap area.
 These wraps are available in both two hole and three hole options.

 Most of the gloves we reviewed so far were designed primarily for weight training.
 These Bear Komplex wraps, on the other hand, were made specifically for CrossFit.
 What you get with these wraps is superior traction and grip on the palm of your hand.

-The build quality is top notch on these gloves.
+The build quality is top-notch on these gloves.
 They are made from genuine leather, which is a sure sign of premium build quality.
 The material is tough yet flexible enough to enable a full range of motion.

-Another great feature on these wraps is the integrated wrist strap.
+Another great feature of these wraps is the integrated wrist strap.
 Crossfit routines can be very punishing for your wrists, and these straps help reduce the pain.
 The velcro fasteners are excellent as well, offering excellent support.

 Finding the right size can be a bit of a headache with these wraps.
-With regular spandex gloves, you would just buy the smaller option if you are between sizes.
+With regular spandex gloves, you would buy the smaller option if you are between sizes.
 But doing that with these leather wraps may lead to some discomfort.
-The leather takes time to “break in,” and f you end up with a smaller size, it may not stretch enough to provide a comfortable fit.
+The leather takes time to “break-in,” and f you end up with a smaller size, it may not stretch enough to provide a comfortable fit.